Review of top quark mass measurements in CMS: Conceptual and experimental aspects of top quark mass measurements

 While the \msbar mass $\barmt(\mumass)$ is suitable for dynamical scales $\mumass>\mt$, the choice of $\mtmsr(R)$ is preferred for smaller dynamical scales $R<\mt$.
 For $R=\mtmt$ the MSR mass is approximately equal to \mtmt, and in the limit of vanishing $R$, the MSR mass approaches the pole mass, $\mtmsr(R)\stackrel{R\to 0}{\longrightarrow}\mtp$.
 However, this limit is formal since the MSR mass can only be used for $R$ scales that are still in the realm of perturbation theory.
 For small $R$ values of 1--3\GeV, shown by the second bin in Fig.~\ref{fig:massesschematics}, the MSR mass can serve as a renormalon-free proxy for the pole mass.
 A proper choice of the scheme or of the renormalisation scales is straightforward in the context of analytic theoretical predictions, \eg through the analysis of logarithmic terms in the perturbative coefficients and convergence studies (as demonstrated, \eg in Refs.~\cite{Hoang:2017kmk,Bachu:2020nqn}).
 However, corresponding analyses in the context of purely numerical predictions, which is the case for the calculations for top quark production at the LHC, are more involved and also need to account for correlations with other input quantities and renormalisation scales related, \eg to the strong coupling and PDFs.

-In the experimental measurements that rely entirely on MC simulations, such as the direct \mt measurements, indeed the top quark mass parameter \mtmc of the MC generator is measured.
-For an ideal MC generator, having at least a next-to-leading-logarithmic parton shower and a hadronisation description determined rigorously from QCD, \mtmc would constitute a well-defined mass scheme that depends on the parton shower implementation and the value of the infrared cutoff scale of the parton shower evolution~\cite{Hoang:2018zrp}.
-However, due to the theoretical limitations of state-of-the-art MC generators, the interpretation of \mtmc in terms of Lagrangian \mt is still limited and contains perturbative as well as nonperturbative uncertainties, as discussed in more detail in Section~\ref{sec:statusofmtmc}.
+The direct \mt measurements and the \mt measurements from boosted top quarks reviewed in Secs.~\ref{sec:direct} and \ref{sec:boosted}, respectively, rely entirely on MC simulations, operating with the top quark mass parameter \mtmc as a proxy for \mtp.
+With increasing measurement precision, subtle effects in the modelling of top quark production and decay become increasingly relevant, and there is ongoing work in the theory community to understand them (see \eg Refs.~\cite{Azzi:2019yne,Hoang:2020iah}).

-With the continuously increasing precision of the experimental analyses, the subtle aspects of a scheme choice for \mt, its proper interpretation and respective consistency of the results become increasingly relevant.
+With the continuously increasing precision of the experimental top mass analyses, the proper interpretation and respective consistency of the results become increasingly relevant.
 In the works on \mt determination carried out by the CMS Collaboration so far, measurements of \mtmc, \mtp, and $\barmt(\mumass)$ have been provided.